-We delay the proof for now, but note that \cref{lem:embed-leafy-tree} allows us to focus on colorings in which all but finitely many vertices have infinite degree in both colors.
+Note that \cref{lem:embed-leafy-tree} allows us to focus on colorings in which all but finitely many vertices have infinite degree in both colors.
 Given such a coloring, we will need to separate into a few cases depending on the structure of $T$.

-\begin{fact} Let $T$ be an infinite tree with unbounded leaf degree and no finite dominating set.
-Then $T \in \CT^{*}$, or $T$ has unbounded radius, or there exists a vertex $t \in V(T)$ such that $t$ is adjacent to infinitely many non-leaves and \begin{enumerate} \item there are infinitely many paths of length $3$ starting at $t$ which are pairwise vertex-disjoint apart from $t$, or \item there is a vertex in $T - \{t\}$ of infinite degree, or \item the neighbors of $t$ have unbounded degrees. \end{enumerate} \end{fact}
+\begin{proposition} Let $T$ be an infinite tree with unbounded leaf degree, no finite dominating set, and $T\not\in \CT^{*}$.
+Then either $T$ has unbounded radius, or there exists a vertex $t \in V(T)$ such that $t$ is adjacent to infinitely many non-leaves and \begin{enumerate} \item there are infinitely many paths of length $3$ starting at $t$ which are pairwise vertex-disjoint apart from $t$, or \item there is a vertex in $T - \{t\}$ of infinite degree, or \item the neighbors of $t$ have unbounded degrees. \end{enumerate} \end{proposition}

-\begin{proof} Suppose that $T$ has unbounded leaf degree, no finite dominating set, bounded radius and $T \not\in \CT^{*}$.
+\begin{proof} Suppose that $T$ has unbounded leaf degree, no finite dominating set, bounded radius, and $T \not\in \CT^{*}$.
 We first show that there is a vertex $t \in V(T)$ which is adjacent to infinitely many non-leaves.
 Let $s_0 \in V(T)$ and think of it as the root.
 If $s_0$ is adjacent to infinitely many non-leaves, we are done; so assume it is adjacent to finitely many non-leaves $S_1$.
 Since $T$ has no finite dominating set, $V(T) \setminus N(s_0)$ is infinite.
 In particular, some $s_1 \in S_1$ has an infinite subtree.
 If $s_1$ is adjacent to infinitely many non-leaves, we are done; so assume it is adjacent to finitely many non-leaves $S_2$ other than $s_1$.
 Since there is no finite dominating set, some $s_2 \in S_2$ has an infinite subtree.
 We keep iterating until we find a vertex $s_i$ adjacent to infinitely many non-leaves.
 Since $T$ has bounded radius, this process must finish eventually.

 Let $t \in V(T)$ which is adjacent to infinitely many non-leaves and let $S$ be the non-leaves adjacent to $t$.
 Assume that there are only finitely many paths of length $3$ starting at $t$ which are pairwise vertex-disjoint apart from $t$ and that there is no $t' \in V(T) \setminus \{t\}$ of infinite degree (otherwise we are done).
 Let $S' \subset S$ be those vertices whose only children are leaves and let $S'' = S \setminus S'$.
 By the assumption, we have that $S''$ is finite.
 We claim that for each $i \in \N$, there is a vertex $t' \in S'$ of degree at least $i$.
 Assume for contradiction this is not the case and let $d := \max_{s \in S'} \deg(s)$.
 Note that, since $T$ has bounded radius and no vertex of infinite degree other than $t$, there are only finitely many vertices which are successors of vertices in $S''$.
 Thus, since $T$ has unbounded leaf degree, $t$ must be adjacent to infinitely many leaves.
 Therefore $T \in \CT^{*}$, a contradiction. \end{proof}